tomoyanonymous/matsuuratomoyacom-web/content/about/_index.en.md

 He also works as an engineer who does a technical direction, sound design and programming for commercial installations and other artists' works.

-Ph.D inDesign.
+Ph.D in Design.
 He is born in 1994 and graduated Department of Musical Creation and Environment in Tokyo University of the Arts and Graduate School of Design, Kyushu University.

+Currently working as Project Assistant Professor at Art Media Center in Tokyo University of the Arts.

 Web Site : <https://matsuuratomoya.com/en>